py-pdf/pypdf/docs/user/streaming-data.md

 reader = PdfReader(BytesIO(obj["Body"].read()))
 ```

-To use with Google cloud storage
+To use with Google cloud storage:

 ```python
 from io import BytesIO